Happy New Year 🥳 Get 15% Instant Off Use Code: TB15

 Also Read: Top CA Firms in India For Articleship

-1. Internal Audit — What Is It and Why Is It Important
+What Is Internal Audit and Why Is It Important?

 Internal auditing is an independent, objective assurance and consulting activity that adds value to and improves an organisation's operations.